SciML/DiffEqDocs.jl/docs/src/models/biological.md

 # Biological Models

-The biological models functionality is provided by BiologicalModels.jl and helps the user build discrete stochastic and differential equation based systems biological models.
+The biological models functionality is provided by DiffEqBiological.jl and helps the user build discrete stochastic and differential equation based systems biological models.
 These tools allow one to define the models at a high level by specifying reactions and rate constants, and the creation of the actual problems